ampproject/amphtml/extensions/amp-access/0.1/iframe-api/README.md

 Strong timeout and one-behind semantics are observed for authorization call.
 If the `authorize()` method does not return within a 3s timeout, the previously returned authorization response is used.
 If no previous response is available or it's too old, the `defaultResponse` value from the configuration is used.
 However, even in case of timeout, the iframe authorization will continue until fully complete and will be made available for the next authorization attempt.

-In the case of `amp-subscriptions` the authorization response must conform to the `local` service authorization struture.
+In the case of `amp-subscriptions` the authorization response must conform to the `local` service [authorization response struture](../../../amp-subscriptions/amp-subscriptions.md#authorization-endpoint-and-entitlements).

 ## Pingback method